 Start a cosmetic business at home – with our help!

 Do you feel like you have a mission to create a beauty brand that’s bigger than yourself?
 A skincare brand, haircare line or makeup range that changes people lives?
 Whether you are keen to start a cosmetic business at home or already thinking of growing big and outsourcing manufacturing, we help you learn how to start and run your beauty products’ business the professional way.

 Enrol in our BRAND NEW Diploma in Beauty Brand Business Management – the ultimate online training programme in starting or growing your indie beauty brand.
 Our newest and biggest online course is a combination of award-winning teaching materials and a web summit with 30+ influential speakers drawn from the best in the beauty and business community.

-Our Diploma in Beauty Brand Business Management is open for pre-term registration now.
-We are offering our first ever student intake a £100 discount if you enrol between 25 Jun – 1 Jul 2019.
+Our Diploma in Beauty Brand Business Management is open for pre-term registration.
+Sign up for news of our next term dates.
 Why wait to start your dream beauty business?
 Find out more now!.